freerange/site/soups/weeknotes/week-169.markdown

 I'm really encouraged by the feedback to our [Printer Loan](/printer#borrow) and [Printer Kit](/printer#kit) surveys, and I hope that we'll be able to help get some people up and running with their own printers soon.
 I'm hoping that some of those people will have some great ideas for [content services](https://github.com/freerange/printer/wiki/wiki/Building-content-services) too.

 [Chris][] has already taken the initiative to build [a service that prints actual physical bookmarks from Amazon URLs](http://chrisroos.co.uk/blog/2012-04-12-bookmark-printing-service-for-the-go-free-range-printer-platform), with space to write notes.
+You can [see an example in the app itself](http://printer-bookmarks.heroku.com/).

 At the other side of the platform, our office friend [Ben Griffiths](http://www.techbelly.com) wrote a simple [iOS printer simulator](https://github.com/techbelly/ios-printer) which you can use while you wait for your printer to be delivered: